anodot/anodot_api_docs_slate/source/includes/_Alert Triggers.md

 updateTime | epoch | Time when the anomaly updated endTime | epoch | Time when the anomaly ended and the alert was closed. triggerTime | epoch | Time when the alert was triggered.
-Notice that you can deduce TTD (time to detect) by substracting startTime from triggerTime duration | integer | duration of the anomly (in seconds) channels | array | An array of channels to which this trigger was sent. subscribers | array | An array of user IDs which are subscribed to this alert. totalMetrics | integer | Number of metrics in this trigger. impactEligible | bool | Whether this alert supports Business Impact.
+Notice that you can deduce TTD (time to detect) by substracting startTime from triggerTime dispatchTime | epoch | Machine time when the alert was sent acknowledgeTime | epoch | Time of first Acknowledge of this alert trigger duration | integer | duration of the anomly (in seconds) channels | array | An array of channels to which this trigger was sent. subscribers | array | An array of user IDs which are subscribed to this alert. totalMetrics | integer | Number of metrics in this trigger. assignee | string | user id of the assigned user, null if unassgined impactEligible | bool | Whether this alert supports Business Impact.
 You can read more about business impact [here](https://support.anodot.com/hc/en-us/articles/360016317859-Measuring-Business-Impact) labels | array | Array of lables which were assigned to the alert.